JudeDavis1/netkill/README.md

 - I am NOT responsible for any misuse or illicit acts committed using NETKill.
 - Use at your discretion.
 Once again: I am not responsible for any damages cause by this tool.
 - Some networks may not suffer immediately, however sustained attacks may have an impact.
-- Permission is NOT granted to redistribute without credit.
+- Please do not redistribute without appropriate credit.